ysdy44/Retouch-Photo2-UWP/README-EN.md

 ## Deployment instructions

-> Download the whole project, run `Retouch Photo.sln`, start the project `Retouch Photo2`, and try to see if it works.
+> Download the whole project, run `Retouch Photo2.sln`, start the project `Retouch Photo2`, and try to see if it works.

 <br/>